BardicDefense/purple-hack/README.md

 - **Cautious March**: Decrease travel points by one, apply a +1 bonus to all rolls for overland random encounters, and the party has a better chance of tactically favorable encounters.

-- **Forced March**: Gain a 50% increase in travel points, but gain one fatigue level at day's end.
+- **Forced March**: Gain a 50% increase in travel points, but gain one fatigue level at day’s end.
 Can be kept up until a marcher is heavily fatigued.
 A day of full rest is required to remove one level of forced march fatigue from most creatures.